dentarg/auth0-blog/_posts/2016-11-10-how-passwordless-authentication-works.markdown

 Over the years, cases of stolen and hacked passwords have been on the rise.
 So many cases, such as the [Yahoo data breach](https://auth0.com/blog/yahoo-confirms-data-breach-of-half-a-billion-user-accounts/), [Dropbox user accounts leak](http://www.foxnews.com/tech/2016/08/31/dropbox-data-breach-68-million-user-account-details-leaked.html), and [LinkedIn Data Breach](http://fortune.com/2016/05/18/linkedin-data-breach-email-password/), had to do with having several passwords leaked.

 In addition, platforms and applications keep emerging by the day and users have to register and set passwords for almost every one of them.
 Users are finding it really hard to keep up, thus encouraging them to use the same password for several applications.
 This is a very [common occurrence](https://nakedsecurity.sophos.com/2013/04/23/users-same-password-most-websites/).
 Now, there is a problem with this approach.
 Once a hacker gets access to user's password for one application, the hacker has a high probability of gaining access to every other account the user possesses.
-Password managers like [LastPass](https://www.lastpass.com) and [1Password](https://1password.com/) have been made to combat the challenge of users having to remember strong, crazy, and unique passwords across various systems.
-As awesome as these password managers are, how secure are they?
-Are they hack-proof?
-How reliable are these applications?
+Password managers like [LastPass](https://www.lastpass.com) and [1Password](https://1password.com/) attempt to combat the challenge of users having to remember strong, crazy, and unique passwords across various systems.

 With these challenges staring down at us like a monster, what if there are no more passwords to be hacked?
 What if there are no more passwords for users to remember?
 What if we discard the use of passwords totally?
 Passwordless authentication to the rescue!